codebreak/policies/thoughtworks_code_of_conduct.md

   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.
   * Respect that people have differences in opinion and that there is seldom a right answer.
-  * We’d rather you ask about gender than assume, and if you get it wrong apologize and use what they prefer.
+  * Ask about gender rather than assume, and if you get it wrong apologize and use what they prefer.
-  * Photography is encouraged, but other participants must be given a reasonable chance to opt out from being photographed.
+  * Photography is encouraged, but participants must be given a chance to opt out from being photographed.
 It is inappropriate to take photographs in contexts where people have a reasonable expectation of privacy (in bathrooms or where participants are sleeping).
   * Alcohol may be present at our events but please do not feel obligated to drink.

-## 4. Unacceptable Behavior
+## 3. Unacceptable Behavior

-The following behaviors are considered harassment and are unacceptable within our community:
+The following behaviors are considered harassment and are unacceptable at our events:

   * Violence, threats of violence or violent language directed against another person.
   * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.